 Filmmaker Daniel Kremer at Via Vision's Imprint Films

 ConFluence-Film and Public Shore Films has entered a partnership with Via Vision's Imprint Films in Australia.
-Filmmaker Daniel Kremer was contracted to produce a series of video essays and essay films, most notably for their releases of North Dallas Forty (1979), Save the Tiger (1973), Pretty Baby (1978), and The Rose Tattoo (1955).
+Filmmaker Daniel Kremer was contracted to produce a series of video essays, essay films, and documentaries, most notably Cruel, Usual, Necessary: The Passion of Silvio Narizzano.
+He is following up the project with A World of Innocent Sinners: The Fables of Philip Leacock.

 The Spaces Around Stories: The Films of Michael Glover Smith